gitpamok/cat-vs-dog-classifier/README.md

 **Convolutional Neural Network**

 In deep learning, a convolutional neural network is a class of deep neural networks, most commonly applied to analyzing visual imagery.
-They are also known as shift invariant or space invariant artificial neural networks, based on their shared-weights architecture and translation invariance characteristics.

  **Brief Overview of the Models implemented**:
  1. **Model_1** :A CNN model containing 7 layers (3 convolutional, 1 flatten, and 3 dense) and is designed to handle binary classification task of cat and dog image classification.
  2. **Model_2** : Using the pretrained model VGG16